newrelic/infrastructure-agent/test/harvest/ansible/README.md

   All spun instances will be named with the specified `name` variable in `instances` prefixed by the prefix `instance_name_tag_prefix` defined in [group_vars/localhost/main.yml](group_vars/localhost/main.yml).
 This prefix will be used to terminate the spun instances.

+  Once all instances are running, `inventory.ec2` file will be created to be used as inventory when running the harvest tests.
+  To be able to connect to the spun instances, `ec2_private_key_file` will be used

 * [test.yml](test.yml): Build harvest test for provided architectures/os combinations, copy binaries to